 Ever since the announcement that the former TWA Flight Center at New York’s JFK International Airport was being developed into a hotel honoring the airline, it had been on my aviation bucket list to visit.
 However, I didn’t expect the chance to stay the night would come as soon as it did.

-I had a business trip come up to go to NJ to look at a piece of equipment for my company.
-Initially I looked at flying to Newark from Bangor, however, the seasonal direct flight from Bangor to Newark on United had ended and it was going to be a bit of a nightmare as far as connections go.
-While flying to JFK added another half hour to the drive, the connections on Delta were better and I wasn’t spending all day in airports.
+I had a business trip come up to go to NJ to look at a piece of equipment in the fall of 2021, initially I looked at flying to Newark.
+However, the seasonal direct flight from Bangor to Newark on United had ended and it was going to be a bit of a nightmare as far as connections go.
+While flying to JFK added another half hour to the drive, the connections were better and I wasn’t spending all day in airports.
 It also allowed me to stay at the TWA Hotel.

-Initially I looked at other hotels around JFK, but they were either booked up or were charging a lot of money(I completely forgot about the UN General Assembly meetings while I was there).
+Initially I looked at other hotels around JFK, but they were either booked up or the rates were through the roof(I completely forgot about the UN General Assembly meetings happening while I was there).
 So I checked the TWA Hotel to see, it was more than half of the other hotels, and I didn’t have to worry about a shuttle to and from the airport.

 After making the trip to NJ and returning my rental car, I hopped on the AirTrain and headed for Terminal 5 and the TWA Hotel.
 Getting from the AirTrain to the TWA Hotel is fairly easy, though the train station isn’t directly attached to the terminal, it requires a little bit of a walk.
 There are painted arrows on floors of the AirTrain station and the sidewalk leading you to your destination.
 If you get lost, it’s because you probably had your nose stuck in your phone reading this.